 The Goldendale Observatory became famous with the February 26, 1979 total solar eclipse, as thousands of visitors and the news media descended on the town of Goldendale for the event.
 NBC-TV donated $500 (about $1900 today) to the Observatory for the privilege of providing live television broadcasts of the eclipse to the nation and world from the Observatory.
 The Astronomical League held their annual gathering of amateur astronomers in Goldendale specifically for the eclipse, and generously shared their telescopes with the public.
 The large amount of attention for the Observatory accompanying the 1979 eclipse put renewed pressure on the City of Goldendale and surrounding Klickitat County to finally adopt the lighting codes which were promised years earlier to protect the night sky for the 24½ inch telescope.

-In January 1981 the Observatory Corporation hired Steve Stout, an electronics technician and amateur astronomer with the Seattle Astronomical Society who had a degree in physics.
-The Parks Commission assumed full operation on July 1, 1981.
-Rather than becoming a Park Ranger, Stout became the first Interpretive Specialist in the Washington State Parks system.
-The Goldendale Observatory Corporation then transitioned to become the Friends of Goldendale Observatory, which helped to support the mission to further public science and astronomy education.
+The Goldendale Observatory Corporation transitioned to become the Friends of Goldendale Observatory, which helped to support the mission to further public science and astronomy education.
 For almost four decades, the Goldendale Observatory State Park has provided public education and views of the heavens with a full-time Interpretive Specialist, part-time Park Aids, as well as volunteers.
-The Goldendale Observatory was named as a State Park Heritage Site in 2014.
+The Goldendale Observatory was named as an official Washington State Park Heritage Site in 2014.

-While Stout struggled with ongoing funding and support issues, in 2010 - thanks to his efforts and with the help of other amateur astronomers - the Goldendale Observatory once again gained worldwide recognition by being awarded one of the first International Dark Sky Park designations by the International Dark-Sky Association.
 However, this designation was short-lived.
-In 2017 - after Stout retired - the IDA revoked the Observatory as an International Dark Sky Park due to the failure of new Washington State Parks management and Observatory staff to meet their responsibilities to provide education about the importance of a dark night sky and to promote its conservation.
-The IDA also noted the apparent lack of support by Goldendale and Klickitat County for conservation of the Goldendale Observatory State Park's night sky, and stated that without the support of Washington State Parks, the night sky would continue to suffer long-term degradation from light pollution.
+In 2017 - three years after Stout retired - the IDA revoked the Goldendale Observatory State Parks designation as an International Dark Sky Park due to the failure of Washington State Parks Area Manager Lem Pratt and Interpretive Specialist Troy Carpenter to meet the responsibilities of providing education about the importance of a dark night sky for the Park and promote its conservation.
+Washington State Parks stated education about light pollution and the previously adopted lighting codes to protect it were now a "hot button issue" for the City of Goldendale and Klickitat County.
+The IDA also noted the apparent lack of support by Goldendale and Klickitat County for conservation of the Goldendale Observatory State Park's night sky, and rightly stated that without the leadership and support of Washington State Parks, the Park's night sky would suffer degradation via light pollution coming from adjacent Goldendale and surrounding Klickitat County.

 |